Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Quantitative estimates

 \section{Quantitative estimates}

 The search for quantitative variants of the Freiman--Ruzsa theorem has been a subject of vigorous investigation in additive combinatorics.
-To discuss these developments it is convenient to replace the GAP $P$ appearing in Theorem \ref{thm:Freiman-Ruzsa} with a set $F+Q$ where $F$ is finite and $Q$ is a GAP.
-The reason is that one cannot, in general, hope that any set $A \subset \ZZ$ with doubling $K$ would be contained in an GAP of rank significantly less than $K$, as can be seen by considering a dissociated set of size $K$.
+To discuss these developments it is convenient to replace the GAP $P$ appearing in Theorem \ref{thm:Freiman-Ruzsa} with a set of the form $F+Q$ where $F$ is a finite set and $Q$ is a GAP; we will be interested in bounds on the cardinality of $F$ and the rank and the size of $Q$.
+The rationale behind this reformulation is that one cannot, in general, hope that any set $A \subset \ZZ$ with doubling $K$ would be contained in an GAP of rank significantly less than $K$, as can be seen by considering a dissociated set of size $K$ (for definition of a dissociated set, see e.g. \cite[Def.\ 4.32]{TaoVu-book}).
 On the other hand, one can hope that $A$ should be contained in $F+Q$ where the size of $F$ and rank of $Q$ can be accurately bounded.
-Note also that, for any finite set $F$ and any GAP $Q$ of rank $d$, the set $F+Q$ is contained in a GAP of rank $\abs{F}+d$ and size $2^{\abs{F}}\norm{Q}$.
+Note also that for any finite set $F$ and any GAP $Q$ of rank $d$, the set $F+Q$ is contained in a GAP of rank $\abs{F}+d$ and size $2^{\abs{F}}\norm{Q}$.

 \begin{theorem}[Freiman--Ruzsa, covering version] For any $K \geq 2$ there exists $d = d(K)$ such that the following holds.
 Let $A$ be a subset of an abelian torsion-free group $Z$ such that $\abs{2A} \leq K \abs{A}$ for some $K \geq 2$.
 Then there exists a GAP $Q$ of rank $d$ and a finite set $F$ with $\abs{F} \leq 2^d$ such that $A \subset F+Q$ and $\abs{F+Q} \leq 2^d \abs{A}$. \end{theorem}